-What are the potential charges in relation to assault?
+What are the potential charges in relation to assault offences against the person?

 Often the police lay a variety of charges including unlawful assault also known as common assault, assault in company, assault with a weapon, recklessly causing injury, recklessly causing serious injury, negligently causing serious injury, intentionally causing injury, intentionally causing serious injury, conduct endangering person, conduct endangering life, affray and riot.

 In most cases you will only plead guilty to one or two of these charges, and in some cases none at all.
 For information on the various types of assault charges, click on the relevant offences listed at the bottom of this page.

 There are a number of factors that could potentially mitigate a client’s actions and in some cases remove any criminal culpability at all.